PavanRangani/docs/docs/prd/limited-partnership/wire-instruction.md

 ## Add wire Instruction
 ### System Rule
-- Only admin users can add instructions.
+- Any users can add instructions.

 ### UX Rule
 - When user enters any note, it shows `CANCEL` and `SAVE` button.